 Before considering how to fertilise tomato plants, make sure their growing medium is already well balanced.
 Depending on where you’re growing tomatoes, it’s important to ensure the soil is nutrient rich.
 Consider adding healthy homemade compost, to boost soil fertility and start the tomato plants off strong.

 Get the most out of your tomato plants.
-First, treat them with organic fertiliser Maximato.
+First, treat them with organic fertiliser Maximato Xtra.
 This two-time use treatment isn’t an ordinary tomato fertiliser or feed.
-Rather, it’s an organic bio-stimulant fertiliser that works to establish tomato plants.
-Maximato colonises tomato plants roots with beneficial bacteria which advance nutrient intake to promote greater growth.
+Rather, it’s an organic fertiliser that works to establish tomato plants.
+Maximato Xtra colonises tomato plants roots with beneficial bacteria which advances nutrient intake to promote greater growth.
 For the ultimate tomato plant care, this fertiliser is a must!

 3. On-going Fertiliser